gettierproblem/MortalKombatOverlay/README.md

 ## Known issues

 1. App is ~500mb.
 It uses OCR to scrape the text from the screen, and PaddleOCR/OpenCV dlls are huge.
-2. Application is not signed using smartscreen
+2. Application is not signed using smartscreen.

 ## Anti-cheat notice